nh2tran/DeepNovo-DIA/README.md

 The result is a tab-delimited text file with extension `.deepnovo_denovo`.
 Each row shows the predicted sequence, confidence score, and other information for a feature provided in the input feature_file.

+Note that the feature_file can be labeled or unlabeled.
+If labeled, the target sequence of each feature is provided in column `seq`, and we can run the next step to calculate accuracy.
+If not labeled, the column `seq` is simply empty.

 **Step 2:** Test de novo sequencing results on labeled features:

     deepnovo_main --test --target_file <target_file> --predicted_file <predicted_file>